suyashb95/nptel-dl/README.md

-      --exclude   exclude a specific list of videos.(list of space separated inteers) --include   Download a specific list of videos.(list of space separated integers) --limit     limit the number of videos.(Single integer)
+      --exclude   exclude a specific list of videos.(list of space separated inteers) --include   Download a specific list of videos.(list of space separated integers) --limit     limit the number of videos.(Single integer) --range     Range of videos to download.(Two space separated integers.)

 ###Dependencies
 * BeautifulSoup - For HTML parsing